cardano-foundation/CIPs/CIP-0120/README.md

 #### Hashing

-When submitting an update constitution governance action, tooling SHOULD make the effort to verify the document hash and the document match.
+When submitting an update constitution governance action, tooling SHOULD verify the document hash digest and matches the document.

 Tooling reading constitution anchors from chain SHOULD always perform a correctness check using the hash digest on-chain.
 If the hash provided on-chain does not match the hash produced from